Orbea MX 50 Review

 Moreover, if you ride it a lot on rough terrain, it will absorb a big portion of road vibrations.

 The Orbea MX 50 does not come with any accessories, but it does have rear rack mounts ready.
 So, if you wish to take out on a longer multi-day ride, you will be able to easily do so.
 Also, you can just fit some bike panniers and do some grocery shopping.
 It’s a can-do-all bicycle.

 Orbea MX50 Key Specifications

 As you’re just about to see, the Orbea MX50 comes with Shimano components across the board, as well as a Suntour fork with a preload option that should absorb most of the road imperfections for a smooth ride.

-- Frame: Orbea MX Alloy only disc
+- Frame: Orbea MX Alloy

 - Fork: SR Suntour XCE 28 Coil 100mm QR